 And indeed, our beliefs were solidified when Season 3 was officially confirmed in September 2021 and a little later, in November, a report from The Hollywood Reporter appeared saying Cavill had “just renewed” his contract and would be getting $1 Million per episode for Season 3 as opposed to $400K, his earlier The Witcher salary.

 After that chronologically came The Witcher Season 2 promo tour.
 Cavill made it very well known during that tour that he had been pushing for a more book-accurate Geralt as he kept saying a variation of that in almost every interview he gave.

-Knowing about him considering leaving the series just a few months earlier, made the impression that while Henry was returning for Season 3, his frustrations weren’t completely gone since he made that a constant talking point during that time.
+Knowing about Geralt’s possible recast just a few months earlier, made the impression that while Henry was returning for Season 3, his frustrations weren’t completely gone since he made that a constant talking point during that time.
 Here’s just one example:

 “The toughest part for me was finding that balance between the showrunners’ vision and my love for the books, and trying to bring that Geralt to the showrunners’ vision.
 It’s about treading a fine line there.
 It’s the showrunners’ story and so it’s an adaptation.
 The tricky bit for me was finding Geralt from the books’ place within that and being able to serve both as much as I could.

 The things that I pushed for, it was not necessarily just more dialogue.
 It was bringing a more book-accurate Geralt to the screen. […] All of my asks and requests were along the lines of just being faithful to the source material.”

 Nevertheless, we believed that whatever issues Henry had, Netflix solved it with the renewal of his contract.
 We assumed the matter was closed, Henry Cavill made peace with his role and would still be Geralt of Rivia until the end of the series.